TimJN17/milcoms/README.md

 ## Known Issues
 Extension does not work within currently commented lines; extension is not for "active text."
 Only raw text serves as amedium for the recommendations.

-### 1.0.0
-Initial release of "Military Commenting" for improved commenting experience.

 ### Contributing
 Contact me or open a pull request.
 Using TypeScript & compiling to JavaScript.
 THerefore must use the below command: